 - Locate affordable housing in new employment areas and near Arvada’s commuter rail stations

 Historically, single-family housing has dominated residential construction, with large swings in multi-family construction.
-Arvada’s current and future demographics are in large measure a reflection of the current housing stock.
-To allow seniors to age in place, attract young families, and provide for the growing number of non-traditional households, the community’s housing mix and design characteristics need to align with the market demand.
-Re-evaluating and fine-tuning the appropriate mix in appropriate locations are critical to Arvada’s future.
+Arvada’s historic and current demographics are in large measure a reflection of the current housing stock.